kompics/docs/javadoc/core/se/sics/kompics/config/Config-Builder.rst

 addValues
 ^^^^^^^^^

-.. java:method:: public void addValues(String key, Collection<Object> os)
+.. java:method:: @SuppressWarnings public void addValues(String key, Collection<Object> os)
    :outertype: Config.Builder

    Adds all values in \ ``o``\  to the collection at \ ``key``\ .